 Grants.gov is the centralized location for grant seekers to find and apply for discretionary federal funding opportunities.
 The website includes information and tutorials on searching for opportunities and is also the mechanism to submit federal grant applications.
 In addition to searching thousands of online opportunities, you may also register to receive alerts regarding newly released solicitations based on specific topics of interest.

 Formula (Block) Grants

 While this funding toolkit focuses primarily on discretionary Federal grants, it is important to also understand formula (or block) grants, also referred to as pass through funds.
 These grants are not based on a competitive process but instead are allocations of federal funding to states, territories, or local units of government determined by distribution formulas in the authorizing legislation and regulations.
 Courts are rarely eligible to receive formula funding directly but should be aware of these funding streams as the funds may be accessible through collaboration with eligible partners and/or may support services and programs that benefit court-involved persons.
-Additional information is available in a matrix of pass-through funding compiled by the National Center for State Courts as well as a brief video describing its contents.

 Request assistance from a grant expert or ask us a question about the toolkit.